AGREEMENT RENEWING AN ALLIANCE

-The Occupational Safety and Health Administration (OSHA) and the American Red National Cross (American Red Cross) hereby renew the Alliance signed on May 19, 2005.
-OSHA and the American Red Cross continue to recognize the value of providing safe and healthy American workplaces.
-Through the Alliance renewal, the organizations will provide employees, including non-English and limited English speaking employees, with information, guidance, and access to training resources.
-In particular, the Alliance will focus on emergency preparedness, disease prevention education and first aid training.
-In renewing this Alliance, OSHA and the American Red Cross recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.
+The Occupational Safety and Health Administration (OSHA) and the American Red National Cross (American Red Cross) recognize the value of establishing a collaborative relationship to foster safer and more healthful American workplaces.
+OSHA and the American Red Cross hereby form an Alliance to help prepare employers and employees, including the American Red Cross employees, to respond to disasters, life threatening injuries and emergencies.
+Through this Alliance the organizations will provide information, guidance, and access to training resources on safety and health topics including emergency preparedness, disease prevention and first aid in the workplace.
+These efforts will include a focus on individuals with Limited English Proficiency (LEP) and youth workers.
+In developing this Alliance, OSHA and the American Red Cross recognize that OSHA's State Plan and Consultation Project partners are an integral part of the OSHA national effort.

 OSHA and the American Red Cross will work together to achieve the following outreach and communication goals: